Plan: noun — a detailed formulation of a program of action.

 - Every action you take on these areas is progress in the right direction.

-Your Power Board (or whatever you’ve chosen to call yours), now contains your:
+Your Power Board (or whatever you’ve chosen to call yours), now has your:

 - Product definition